Can a financial plan fit on one-page?

 - I want to spend as much time as possible with my family

-- I want to promote and protect the environment
+- To promote and protect the environment

 The next step is listing your goals.
 Don’t stress about the process, give yourself permission to relax and understand that much of this is guesswork that will evolve over time.
 Think about the next 3 months, 1-year, 3-years, and 5-years+